-Darius Graham joined the Weinberg Foundation as a program director in 2018.
-He is responsible for refining and communicating the Foundation’s place-based philanthropic strategy for Baltimore, working across sectors to effectively implement that strategy, and developing metrics for measuring the Foundation’s impact.
+Darius Graham joined the Weinberg Foundation as Program Director, Baltimore in 2018.
+He is responsible for leading the Foundation’s grantmaking strategy in Baltimore and managing several of the Foundation’s signature initiatives and partnerships.

 He received a B.A. summa cum laude from Florida A&M University and a J.D. from the University of California, Berkeley – School of Law, where he served as an editor of the California Law Review and as editor-in-chief of the Berkeley Journal of African-American Law & Policy.
-A former Global Shaper with the World Economic Forum, Graham has been recognized by Baltimore Business Journal as one of Baltimore’s 40 Under 40 and is a graduate of the Greater Baltimore Committee’s Leadership Program.
-He serves on CLIA’s Board of Directors, the Baltimore Museum of Industry’s Board of Trustees, and the Baltimore Community Foundation’s Impact Investing Subcommittee.
+A former Global Shaper with the World Economic Forum, Graham has been recognized by Baltimore Business Journal as one of Baltimore’s 40 Under 40 and has been named to The Daily Record’s Very Important Professionals list.
+He is a member of the 2016 class of Greater Baltimore Committee’s Leadership Program.
+Graham serves as board co-chair of Community Law In Action, trustee of the Baltimore Museum of Art and co-chair of its Public Engagement Committee, and trustee of the Baltimore Museum of Industry.